startling/cytoplasm-site/_pages/controllers_and_interpreters.html.markdown

 ~~~~~
 ### The Blog Controller

 The blog controller takes a series of posts in a directory, interprets them, and then makes chronological pages, post pages, and feeds with them by giving the posts to certain templates.
-There's a seperate page detailing these templates, by the way.
+There's a separate page detailing these templates, by the way.

 There's not a whole lot to say here; it's kind of straightforward.
 You can look at the example blog or the source of the blog controller.